ignite/cli/docs/docs/network/02-coordinator.md

 When enough validators are approved for the genesis and the coordinator deems the chain ready to be launched, the coordinator can initiate the launch of the chain.

-This action will finalize the genesis of chain, this means that no new requests can be approved for the chain.
+This action will finalize the genesis of chain, meaning that no new requests can be approved for the chain.

 This action also sets the launch time (or genesis time) for the chain, the time when the blockchain network will go live.